 The Audit Committee was established in Q4 2007.
-Currently, the Audit Committee consists of 3 (three) members, and comprises of 1 (one) Independent Commissioner (acting as Chairman of the Committee) whose expertise is in finance and accounting, 1 (one) independent party as member whose expertise is in law, and 1 (one) independent party as member who also has expertise in finance.
+Currently, the Audit Committee consists of 3 (three) members, and comprises of 1 (one) Independent Commissioner (acting as Chairman of the Committee), 1 (one) independent party as member whose expertise is in law, and 1 (one) independent party as member who also has expertise in finance.

 The Bank is aware of the management relationship in this committee between the Chairman of the Audit Committee (also acting as Chairman of Risk Monitoring Committee) with one of its member (also acting as member of Risk Monitoring Committee).
 However, both of them have declared to act professionally and independently during their assignment as Chairman of the Audit Committee as well as its member through Letter of Undertaking submitted to Bank Indonesia.

-At the end of December 2010, the structure of the Audit Committee is as follows:
+At the end of December 2011, the structure of the Audit Committee is as follows: